alirezarezaeikalat/mit-6.0001/readMe.txt

       b. print statement (a good use case of print statement is using bisection method for using print)

-28. Do and Don't and testing and debuging:
+28. Do and Don't and testing and debugging:

       Don't                                                       Do
       write entire program                                  write a function